 During this post, we will discuss about Sandalwood, type of sandalwood, classification of sandalwood, its uses, cultivation and propagation, as well as the exploitation of sandalwood.

-Sandalwood tree is well known for its fragrance and it belongs to the genus Santalum.
+The sandalwood tree is well known for its fragrance and it belongs to the genus Santalum.
 The wood is heavy, yellow, and fine-grained, and it retains its fragrance for decades.

 The oil of sandalwood is extracted from the woods for its scent.
 There is no doubt that it is one of the most expensive woods in the world.
-For centuries, both the wood and the oil have been highly valued for their distinctive scent.
+For centuries, both wood and oil have been highly valued for their distinctive scent.
 As a result, some species of these slow-growing trees have been overharvested in the past.